New Zealand

 2. Peace is promoted by talking.

-3. In the case of North Korea continuingeconomic and political sanctions will antagonise and increase distrust between nations.
+3. In the case of North Korea continuing economic and political sanctions will antagonise and increase distrust between nations.

 4. Urging New Zealand to support the positions taken by South Korea, China and Russia re negotiations with the DPRK.